jlcarr/LeetCode/README.md

 - **Memory**: 30.7 MB
 - **Solution**: Create first differences array, then use a sliding window to count when the window contains all preceding non-increasing and proceding non-decreasing.
 This allows us to grab all the good indices.
 Careful for off-by-one errors.

+### Problem 2425
+- **Name**: Bitwise XOR of All Pairings
+- **Runtime**: 7 ms
+- **Memory**: 36.7 MB
+- **Solution**: Since XOR is commutative, we just need to know if the number of times each values is XOR'd in: if it's odd keep 1 copy, otherwise it will cancel itself out.
+We can check if the number of pairs from each list is even or odd quickly and then decide if the paired elements need to be XOR'd in.

 ### Problem 2427
 - **Name**: Number of Common Factors
 - **Runtime**: 31 ms